Thunderous Deluge

 Effects

-The territory is scoured with terrible thunderstorms; torrential rain; frozen hail or dreadful blizzards as appropriate to the area and the season.
+Over the coming season the territory is scoured with terrible thunderstorms, torrential rain, frozen hail, howling winds, or dreadful blizzards as appropriate to the area and the season.

-The income from all farms and businesses in the territory is halved over the coming season.
+The income from all farms and businesses in the territory is reduced by 72 rings.

 The effect lasts until the start of the next Profound Decisions Empire event.